-Professional registered nurses including advanced practice registered nurses, such as nurse practitioners, working in a Critical Shortage Facility can receive 60 percent of their total qualifying nursing education loan balance for 2 years of service.
+Registered nurses including advanced practice nurses, such as nurse practitioners, working in a Critical Shortage Facility can receive 60 percent of their total qualifying nursing education loan balance for 2 years of service.
 Full-time nurse faculty working at accredited public or private non-profit schools of nursing are also eligible.
 For an optional third year of service, participants may receive an additional 25 percent of their original total qualifying nursing education loan balance.
 Read more about NURSE Corps.

 Faculty Loan Repayment Program

 Degree-trained, health professionals from disadvantaged backgrounds serving on the faculty at accredited health professions' college or university can receive $40,000 plus a tax benefit for 2 years of service to prepare future clinicians.